-- 1. General Provisions - A. The parties recognize that the implementation of this grant is over a three year period of time including the current school year.
-And may require adjustments and modifications. - B. Either party may initiate discussion of changes to this Letter of Agreement.
-Mutually agreed upon changes will be subject to the approval of the Association and the District.
+- 1. The parties recognize that the implementation of this grant is over a three-year period of time including the current school year.
+And may require adjustments and modifications. - 2.
+Either party may initiate discussion of changes to this Letter of Agreement. - 3.
+Mutually agreed upon changes will be subject to the approval of the Association and the District. - 4.
+Due to the Governor's COVID-19 Executive Orders, there may be additional supports in the fall of the 2020-2021 school year for those schools included in the grant for the cohort A-- Arcadia, Edison, Lincoln, Milwood, Northeastern, Prairie Ridge, and Washington.